playcanvas/playcanvas-rest-api-tools/README.md

 #### Compress engine code

-Compresses the engine file to save 700KB on the final file size, leaving more room for games assets.
+Compresses the engine file to save 500KB on the final file size, leaving more room for games assets.
 Especially with playable ad networks only allowing 2MB for a single HTML file.

-This should only be used if you really need the extra space as it adds extra initialisation time to decompress the engine code at runtime.
+This should only be used if you need the extra space as it adds extra initialisation time to decompress the engine code at runtime.
 Benchmarks below:

-- Google Pixel 2XL: ~600ms
+- Google Pixel 2XL: ~180ms
-- Samsung Galaxy S7: ~1800ms
+- Samsung Galaxy S7: ~180ms

 The option can be found in `config.json` under `one_page`.
 Set `compress_engine` to true.